heyobi/EasyGnss/README.md

 # EasyGnss
-The aim is to perform position calculation easily with the help of the RINEX file.
+The aim is to perform position calculation easily with the help of the RINEX and sp3 files.